nadeemlab/SPT/docs/readme.rst

 --------
 This a pre-release version of SPT, the ``spatialprofilingtoolbox``.

-The SPT modules do image analysis computation in the context of histopathology, and a lightweight framework is provided to deploy a pipeline comprised of these modules in different runtime contexts (e.g. a High-Performance Cluster or on a single local machine).
+The SPT modules do image analysis computation in the context of histopathology.
+A lightweight framework is also provided to deploy a pipeline comprised of these modules in different runtime contexts (e.g. a High-Performance Cluster or on a single local machine).